-You’re invited to a VCFireside Chat with Jim Keet, Arkansas Business Owner, Restaurateur, and Politician.
+You’re invited to a VCFireside Chat with Jim Keet, Arkansas Business Owner, and Restaurateur.

 The Venture Center is honored to host Jim Keet for a night of open conversation and Q&A. Join us in person at 417 Main Street in Downtown Little Rock from 5:30 pm – 7 pm for a night worthy of any business owner, entrepreneur, or community member.